kyleteal/garden_water/README.md

 ## Future Upgrades

 The setup is currently a 1/2 inch valve, which is fine but it restricts flow and so the pressure isn’t where I want it.
-I would reccomend using a 1”.
+I would recommend using a 1”.
 Alternately switching from a solenoid to a ball valve will likely help flow, it will also help with power consumption because the solenoid pulls power the entire time it is open.

 Up next for the code I will add a timeout that prevents it from being open longer than a set amount of time in case it loses connection to HomeAssistant.